gaynetdinov/ex_money/README.md

 ## Mobile version

-`ExMoney` has a mobile version for iOS devices.
+`ExMoney` has a mobile version for an iPhone.
 The mobile version is built using [Framework7](http://framework7.io).
 `ExMoney` is supposed to run as Standalone web app(i.e. `Add to Home Screen` in Safari).

 Currently mobile version looks like this